-Beardtongues have 3/4 to 2 inch long trumpet shaped 5-parted flowers with flaring lobes, five stamens and specifically the flower throat is open with a flat base.
+The Penstemons are the 3rd most prolific genus in North America.
+Also known as beardtongues, they have 3/4 to 2 inch long trumpet shaped 5-parted flowers with flaring lobes, five stamens and specifically the flower throat is open with a flat base.
 The stem will have opposite, stalkless leaves.

 Habitat: The plant grows best in full sun, but will tolerate some shade (if you don't mind stems leaning toward the sun) with adequate moisture in loamy type prairie soils.
 It grows from a fibrous root system and forms a woody caudex.
 It will self-seed.

 Names: Penstemon is from the Greek pente, or "five," and stemon, refers to "stamen."
 Digitalis refers to the finger shape of the flower.
 Penstemons used to be in the Figwort (Scrophulariaceae) family but contemporary Botanists have now placed the Penstemons into the family Plantaginaceae.
 The name 'Beardtongue' refers to the hairy tip of the sterile stamen that is visible in the corolla.
 The author names for the plant classification are as follows: 'Nutt.' refer to Thomas Nuttall (1786-1859) English botanist who lived and worked in America from 1808 to 1841.
-On his many expeditions he collected many species that had been originally collected by Louis and Clark but lost by them.
-His work was incomplete for publication and was updated and republished by 'Sims' which refers to John Sims (1749-1831), English botanist, first editor of Curtis’s Botanical Magazine, founding member of the Linnean Society, plant collector and author.
+On his many expeditions he collected many species that had been originally collected by Lewis and Clark but lost by them.
+His work on this species was incomplete for publication and was updated and republished by 'Sims' which refers to John Sims (1749-1831), English botanist, first editor of Curtis’s Botanical Magazine, founding member of the Linnean Society, plant collector and author.
 In older literature this species may be listed as P. laevigatus Ait. var. digitalis.

 Below: 2nd photo - The fibrous root system of Foxglove Beardtongue.